zfs-old-crap/linkytime/docs/UserGuide.md

 Format: `find KEYWORD MORE_KEYWORDS...`

-* Displays all meetings with name, module code or tags that matches any of the provided keywords.
+* Displays all meetings with name, module code or tags that matches all of the provided keywords.

 Examples: